SkylineCommunications/dataminer-docs/connector-help/connector_help/CEFD_PCB4300.md

 ## About

 The CEFD PCB-4300 demands a **serial** approach in order to communicate with it.
 This protocol allows the user to maintain some settings of the **PCB** and the **SSPAs**.
-It also gives an overview of the statusses and possible alarms
+It also gives an overview of the statuses and possible alarms

 ### Version Info